The Aeropress

 1. Increase the grind size

-2. Infuse for less time
+2. Infuse for a shorter time

-3. Reduce the water temperature
+3. Lower the water temperature

 Is the coffee too acidic and/or too weak?